TomBosmans/typescript-utils/README.md

 ### toSymbol

 #### Description
+Converts a string to a symbol.
-Casts the given value to a symbol
+@param value The value to be converted to a symbol.
-@remark
-the type of the value will determine the type of the return, if value can be null and/or undefined so will the return type.
+@returns Returns a symbol if the input value is a string otherwise returns null or undefined.
+@throws Throws an error if the input value is not a string, null, or undefined.
+@example

+toSymbol('foo'); // Symbol('foo')
+toSymbol(null); null
+toSymbol(undefined); undefined
+toSymbol(123); // Error: can't be cast to Symbol

 #### Specifications
 - transforms string into string